amaitou/Born2beRoot/README.md

 #example
 amait-ou ALL=(ALL) ALL
 ```
-> Note -> create a group and give it full sudo access give its members full sudo access as well
+> Note -> Create a group and give it full sudo access give its members full sudo access as well

 ### **Configure SUDO**